 - Track teacher hiring, onboarding, and professional development

-- Communicate with school admin and teachers prior to start of programming
+- Communicate with school admininstration and teachers prior to start of programming

 - Adapt existing content for new program offering